scottbcovert/Centralized-Salesforce-Dev-Framework/README.md

 * Configuration Page for Updating Config Settings

-[Documentation](http://scottbcovert.github.io/Centralized-Salesforce-Dev-Framework/) was created using ApexDocs (originally developed by Aslam Bari and later improved by Steve Cox) and has been included as a zip file in the project
+[Documentation](http://scottbcovert.github.io/Centralized-Salesforce-Dev-Framework/) was created using ApexDocs (originally developed by Aslam Bari and later improved by Steve Cox) and has been included in the project

 Happy Coding!